TassioCarmo/havard-cs50w-week0-2-html-git-python/README.md

 - <code>git status</code> See how the code compares to the code on the remote repository
 - <code>git push</code> Send to github all the changes.
 - <code>git log</code> Gives the history of all of your commits on that repository.
+- <codeO>git reset --hard <commit></code> reverts your code to exactly how it was after the specified commit.
+To specify the commit, use the commit hash associated with a commit which can be found using git log as shown above.
+- <code>git reset --hard origin/master</code> reverts your code to the version currently stored online on Github.
+- <code>git branch</code>  see which branch you’re currently working on, which will have an asterisk to the left of its name.
+- <code>git checkout -b <new branch name></code> Make a new branch
+- <code>git checkout <branch name></code> Switch between branches
+- <code>git merge <other branch name></code>.
+This will be treated similarly to a push or pull, and merge conflicts may appear.

 If you’ve only changed existing files and not created new ones, instead of using **git add** . and then **git commit**..., we can condense this into one command: <code>git commit -am "some message"</code>.
 This command will commit all the changes that you made.